-How to use deduction calculator
+How to use a deduction calculator

 Input Data